andreimoment/tangomanual/org/challenge/practicaethno.md

       - 66
       - 67
       - 68
-  - level: "More - errands, on your own or together"
+  - level: "More, errands, on your own or together"
     missions:
       - 73
       - 74